(813) 482-0355

 • Loss of mobility, brain function, and/or enjoyment and quality of life

-Typically, injuries that receive the most compensation are those that are permanent and/or incapacitating.
+Typically, injuries that receive the most compensation are permanent and/or incapacitating.
 This includes damage like lost limbs, Traumatic Brain Injuries (TBIs), Spinal Cord Injuries (SCIs), and severed nerves.
 Musculoskeletal disorders (MSDs) such as muscle, tendon, and ligament strains and sprains may also fall into this group.
 Compensation for a back or neck injury in a car accident can be significant, depending on the nature of the injury and whether you have chronic pain or other problems.

 Car at the side of road after Tampa FL rear-end accident